lzwjava/blog-source/notes/2025-07-08-neil-jones-computer-scientist-en.md

 ---
-title: "Neil D. Jones: Computer Science Pioneer"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Neil D. Jones: Computer Science Pioneer'
 translated: false
-generated: true
 ---

 Neil Deaton Jones (1941-2023) was an American computer scientist, widely recognized as a Professor Emeritus in computer science at the University of Copenhagen.
 His extensive work significantly impacted both programming languages and the theory of computation.